pyrofolium/prf/README.md

-# task-runner-challenge
+# task-runner

-Small python challenge I found online, I decided to do a lightweight monolithic version with sqlite.
+Small python challenge I found online, I decided to do a lightweight monolithic version with rust and sqlite.

 ## Task Scheduler
 The service consists of an API listener, which accepts HTTP API calls, and a worker which executes tasks of different types.
 There are 3 task types: "Foo", "Bar", and "Baz".